 With a split SGW or PGW (see 3GPP TS 23.214 [42]), user plane path failure detection and handling shall be supported as specified in clause 20.3.1 with the following additional requirements:

-- upon detecting a GTP-U user plane path failure, the SGW-U or PGW-U shall report the user plane path failure to the SGW-C or PGW-C respectively, by sending an Sx Node Report Request (see 3GPP TS 29.244 [43]) including a User Plane Path Failure Report with the IP address of the remote GTP-U peer(s) towards which a failure has been detected;
+- upon detecting a GTP-U user plane path failure, the SGW-U or PGW-U shall report the user plane path failure to the SGW-C or PGW-C respectively, by sending an PFCP Node Report Request (see 3GPP TS 29.244 [43]) including a User Plane Path Failure Report with the IP address of the remote GTP-U peer(s) towards which a failure has been detected;

+- upon detecting a failed GTP-U user plane path become recovered, the SGW-U or PGW-U shall report the user plane path recovery to the SGW-C or PGW-C respectively, by sending an PFCP Node Report Request (see 3GPP TS 29.244 [43]) including a User Plane Path Recovery Report with the IP address of the remote GTP-U peer(s) associated with the user plane path recovered;

-- upon being notified about the user plane path failure, when deciding to delete the bearer contexts associated with the path in failure, the SGW-C or PGW-C shall modify or delete the affected Sx sessions in the SGW-U or PGW-U.
+- upon being notified about the user plane path failure, when deciding to delete the bearer contexts associated with the path in failure, the SGW-C or PGW-C shall modify or delete the affected PFCP sessions in the SGW-U or PGW-U.

-NOTE: The SGW-C and PGW-C need to take care to smooth the signalling load towards the SGW-U and PGW-U if a large number of Sx sessions are affected by the user plane path failure.
+NOTE: The SGW-C and PGW-C need to take care to smooth the signalling load towards the SGW-U and PGW-U if a large number of PFCP sessions are affected by the user plane path failure.

 An SGW-C may support S1-U path failure notification feature as specified in clause 20.3.5.